 Floetrol Pouring Medium

 What is Floetrol?
 Strictly speaking, Floetrol is a pouring medium alternative.
 Originally, Floetrol was not developed explicitly for acrylic painting.
 Basically, Floetrol is a medium that improves the flowability of all types of paint and thus makes them more economical.
 In addition, the agent allows the paint to flow better and thus forms the basis for an even surface.
-In short: even if not developed for this purpose, Floetrol is an optimal pouring medium.
-You can also get Floetrol partly in DIY stores, but we recommend to buy the product online, because in most cases it is cheaper.
+In short: even if not developed for this purpose, Floetrol is an optimal acrylic pouring medium.
+You can also get Floetrol in some DIY stores, but we recommend buying the product online, because in most cases it is cheaper.

 Liquitex Pouring Medium